-The County currently maintains a significant number of dirt roads, primarily north of Interstate 10, comprised of a combination of County and State Forestry Roads.
+The County maintains a significant number of dirt roads, primarily north of Interstate 10, comprised of a combination of County and State Forestry Roads.
 Dirt roads that belong to the County are about evenly spread between Districts 1 & 3, along with some additional roads that are Forestry owned but maintained by the County.
 Staff has evaluated the efforts to maintain both paved surfaces and dirt surfaces and have found the cost to be approximately three times the cost per mile for dirt road in comparison to a traditionally paved road.
 Other factors that contribute to the difficult effort of dirt road maintenance is the lack of good, minable clay, fewer trucks and graders in the fleet, and attrition.
 As a result, the County has had to think outside the box to search for alternatives to stabilize dirt roads.

-The options for improvement range from full paving with hot mix asphalt to simply trying to stabilize the dirt roadway with lime rock (often used as base material for the full paving section) or millings (ground up asphalt milled from partial-depth street resurfacing projects).
-One option that has provided a reasonable blend of affordability and durability is a combination of lime-rock base followed with a "chip seal."
+One option that has provided a reasonable blend of affordability and durability for improvement is a combination of lime-rock base followed with a "chip seal."
 A chip seal consist of a layer of emulsion placed on top of the lime rock with a layer of #89 stone (chips) placed on the emulsion and then capped with another binding layer of emulsion to seal the rock.
 While it doesn't enjoy the life of a full design section and hot mix pavement roadway, it has proven to be more durable than plain lime-rock or millings, which are often ineffective on their own.

-02/20/20 Approved motion to recommend up to \$2,000,000 in funding to BCC for dirt roads stabilization.
-ISAC: BCC: 03/30/20 Approved Surtax funding of up to \$1,600,000 for project.
+ISAC: 02/20/20 Approved motion to recommend up to \$2,000,000 in funding to BCC for dirt roads stabilization.

+BCC: 03/30/20 Approved Surtax funding of up to \$1,600,000 for project.